Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 ```

 3.1\.
 Submit tensorflow serving job with GPUCount

 Before you submit the serving task,make sure you have GPU in your cluster and you have deployed [k8s-device-plugin](ttps://github.com/NVIDIA/k8s-device-plugin#preparing-your-gpu-nodes)
-Using arena top node to see the GPUUsage of your cluster.If your cluster have enough GPU resource,you can submit a serving task.
+Using arena top node to see the GPU resource of your cluster.If your cluster have enough GPU resource,you can submit a serving task.

 For example, you can submit a Tensorflow-GPU model with specific version policy as below.

 ```
-arena serve tensorflow --servingName=mymnist --modelName=mnist --gpus=1 --image=tensorflow/serving:latest-gpu  --data=tfmodel:/tfmodel --modelPath=/tfmodel/mnist --versionPolicy=specific:1  --loglevel=debug
+arena serve tensorflow --name=mymnist1 --model-name=mnist1  --gpus=1   --image=tensorflow/serving:latest-gpu --data=tfmodel:/tfmodel --model-path=/tfmodel/mnist --versionPolicy=specific:1  --loglevel=debug
 ```